Soukthavoner/ActiveDirectoryHomeLab/README.md

 <h2>Description</h2>
-In this lab, I walked through how to create an Active Directoy home lab environment using Orcale Virtual Box.
-Configuring and running this lab to help develop my understanding of how active directoy and windows networking works.<br />
+In this lab, I walked through how to create an Active Directory home lab environment using Orcale Virtual Box.
+Configuring and running this lab to help develop my understanding of how active directory and windows networking works.<br />

 <h2>Languages and Utilities Used</h2>